The 2020 Tennessee Star Constitution Bee is open for registration!

 2018 Constitution Bee winner Cooper Moran took his trip to Washington, D.C. in July 2018, and was at the Capitol where he witnessed Supreme Court nominee, now Supreme Court Justice, Brett Kavanaugh’s first walk through the halls of the Capitol with Vice President Mike Pence on their way to meet the United States senators who would vote on his confirmation.

-In addition to the individual Grand Prize Championship, high schools will also be competing for the 2019 Tennessee Star Constitution Bee High School State Championship.
-Mount Juliet High School and Lincoln County High School are the defending 2018 Tennessee Star Constitution Bee High School State Co–Champions, and will be looking to defend their titles in 2019.
+In addition to the individual Grand Prize Championship, high schools will also be competing for the 2020 Tennessee Star Constitution Bee High School State Championship.
+Mount Juliet High School and Lincoln County High School were the defending 2018 Tennessee Star Constitution Bee High School State Co–Champions, and Stewart County High School won the 2019 Tennessee Star Constitution Bee High School Championship outright.
+Stewart County High School will be looking to defend its title in 2020.

 The Bee is designed to focus on student knowledge of the Constitution and the Bill of Rights in the same way as the National Spelling Bee and the National Geography Bee.